CAU-COE-VEICLab/AgriSTF/README.md

 ![5](figures/attention_maps.jpg)

 ## 🎁 Pre-Training
-We have provided detailed instructions for model training details.
+We have provided detailed instructions for model training.

 ### Install
 - Clone this repo: